Mikhail Belyayev: Family

-The noble family of Belyaev had a rich military history, the family had given many soldiers.
-Including Mikhail's cousin, the hero of the Chaco War, General Ivan Timofeevich Belyaev.
-Nikolai Timofeevich Belyaev, a participant in World War 1 and a scientist-metallurgist.
-And also Mikhail Nikolayevich Belyaev, a participant in the Russo-Japanese War.
-One of his second cousin was the wife of Alexander Lvovich Blok, who was accordingly, was the father of the famous poet Alexander Alexandrovich Blok.
+The noble family of Belyaev had a rich military history, Notable members include Mikhail's cousin General Ivan Timofeevich Belyaev, the hero of the Chaco War, and Nikolai Timofeevich Belyaev, a participant in World War 1 and a scientist-metallurgist.
+One of his second cousins was the wife of Alexander Lvovich Blok, the father of the famous poet Alexander Alexandrovich Blok.

 Early life

 Early life and military career

 Mikhail was born in Saint Petersburg on December 23, 1863, to Lieutenant-General Aleksei Mikhailovich Belyaev.
 At an early age, he attended The Third Saint Petersburg Gymnasium.
 In 1885, he graduated from the Mikhailovsky Artillery School, after which he served in several military units and the Imperial Guards.
-He was promoted to lieutenant at mid August 1890.
+He was promoted to lieutenant in August 1890.
 In 1893, after he graduated from the Nikolayev Academy of General Staff, he continued to serve in the Imperial Guards.
 In late November 1893, he was appointed the senior adjutant of the 24th Infantry Division of the 1st Army Corps.
-In mid January 1897, he was appointed Chief Officer for special assignments of the 18th Army Corps and chief of staff of the army corps in early December.
+In January 1897, he was appointed Chief Officer for special assignments of the 18th Army Corps and Chief of Staff of the army corps in early December.
 He rose to lieutenant-colonel in early April 1898.
-From early December 1898, he served in the Military-Scientific Committee of the General Staff as a junior clerk, he rose to senior clerk in mid April 1901.
+From early December 1898, he served in the Military-Scientific Committee of the General Staff as a junior clerk, and rose to senior clerk in April 1901.
 He was also promoted to colonel in the same month.
-In mid May 1902, he again served in the Imperial Guards, this time he command a battalion in the Izmaylovsky Lifeguard Regiment.
+In May 1902, he again served in the Imperial Guards, this time commanding a battalion in the Izmaylovsky Lifeguard Regiment.

 Russo-Japanese War

 In 1904, Belyaev participated in the Russo-Japanese War.
-From mid February 1904, he was an officer in the headquarters for special assignments under head of the headquarters of the Viceroy of the Russian Far East, General Yakov Zhilinsky.
+From February 1904, he was an officer in the headquarters for special assignments under head of the headquarters of the Viceroy of the Russian Far East, General Yakov Zhilinsky.
 In late November 1904, he became the Chief of the Chancery of the Field Staff of the 1st Manchurian Army.
 From mid August 1905 till the end of the war, he was the Chancery of the new commander-in-chief, the aged general Nikolai Linevich.
 For military distinctions, Belyaev was awarded the Gold Sword for Bravery.

-After the war, he was promoted to major-general in mid April 1908.
-In mid March 1909, he became a member of the Main Serfdom Committee of the country.
+After the war, he was promoted to major-general in April 1908.
+In March 1909, he became a member of the Main Serfdom Committee of the country.
 By the end of 1910, he became the head of the Division for the Establishment and Service of the Troops of the State Security Service.
-He was promoted to lieutenant-general in mid June 1912.
+He was promoted to lieutenant-general in June 1912.